opendatasoft/ods-documentation/source/publishing_data/04_configuring_a_source/connectors/xml.rst

 This connector creates records from an arbitrary XML structure by converting all elements at a specific depth (optionnally filtered by tag) to a set of records.
 For each element converted to a record, both attributes, enclosed tags and content are converted to fields.
 Complex data inside fields is converted to a JSON representation containing both attributes and content.

+The XML connector can also read RDF (.rdf) files.

 Creation
 ~~~~~~~~